 During the early period of TRT activity, between 2002 and 2007, ten tours saw groups of UK volunteer coaches travelling to Uganda, Zambia and India.
 Focus was very much on engagement and participation in tag rugby with the end of week tournament, as they still do today, providing a fantastic stage for children, coaches and officials to showcase their learning from the Tour.
 During this period, several thousand children were introduced to playing tag rugby – our first strapline was “introducing children to rugby around the world”… and that’s exactly what we did.

 As more people got involved the frequency of tours increased, volunteer groups sizes got bigger, UK schools started sending pupils on tours.
 Between 2008 and 2012 a whole new level of engagement was created that focussed far more on developing the skills of local teachers, young leaders and volunteers.
 The aim was to enhance the quantity and quality of tag rugby development that took place in between the TRT tour parties visiting.
 The results were impressive and spawned the TRT Accreditation Pathway – our own series of coach development syllabuses.
 This went beyond just looking at coaching skills and incorporated many of the supporting skills required by a growing sporting scene anywhere in the world.
 Refereeing, tournament organising, media and journalism, first aid and young leadership all featured.
 Experienced coach educators made the courses available to anyone interested in introducing the game to children in their community.
 Our name was shortened to the Tag Rugby Trust and our strapline became “building futures through rugby”, and that’s what we continue to do every day.
-In doing so, we now reach several new countries including Kenya, Romania, Mexico, Zimbabwe and Ghana.
+In doing so, we reached out to several new countries including Kenya, Romania, Mexico, Zimbabwe and Ghana.
 As a result, tens of thousands of children were introduced to tag rugby.

 Since 2012 the rate of engagement and growth of our programme has been nothing short of amazing.
 Without ever having had piles of cash lying around to pay people to do stuff for us we worked really hard at making a currency out of our skill programme (and out of our highly prized TRT t-shirts).
 People started understanding that by investing in themselves, they were improving their prospects for their own future.
 The result is a growing army of qualified tag coaches, officials and administrators who only multiply the engagement statistics for the TRT programme – well over 100,000 boy and girls have participated in TRT activities.
 The platform is incredibly flexible and adaptable to young, old, tall, short, large, slim, deaf, special needs – we’ve even had a nun put on a tag belt and get involved.